Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Conclusions

-We have shown that locally homogeneous multisymplectic forms are characterized by their automorphisms (finite and infinitesimal).
-As it was pointed in the introduction it is remarkable that it is not known a Darboux-type theorem for multisymplectic manifolds, although a class of multisymplectic manifolds with a local structure defined by Darboux type coordinates has been characterized \cite{Ca96b}.
-This has forced us to use a proof that does not rely on normal forms.
-The statement in Theorem \ref{main} can be made slighty more restrictive assuming that we are given a bijective map $\varphi \colon M_1 \to M_2$ such that it sends elements $f\in G(M_1, \Omega_1)$ to elements $\varphi \circ f \circ\varphi^{-1} \in G(M_2, \Omega_2)$, then along the proof of the theorem in Section 6 we show that $\varphi$ is $C^\infty$.
+We show that locally homogeneous multisymplectic forms are characterized by their automorphisms (finite and infinitesimal).
+As pointed out in the introduction it is remarkable that a Darboux-type theorem for multisymplectic manifolds is not known, although a class of multisymplectic manifolds with a local structure defined by Darboux type coordinates has been characterized \cite{Ca96b}.
+This obliges us to use a proof that does not rely on normal forms.

+The statement in Theorem \ref{main} can be made slighty more restrictive assuming that we are given a bijective map $\varphi \colon M_1 \to M_2$ such that it sends elements $f\in G(M_1, \Omega_1)$ to elements $\varphi \circ f \circ\varphi^{-1} \in G(M_2, \Omega_2)$.
+Then throughout the proof of the theorem in Section \ref{seven} we show that $\varphi$ is $C^\infty$.
 The generalization we present here uses the transitivity of the group of multisymplectic diffeomorphisms and is a simple consequence of theorems by Wechsler \cite{We54} and Boothby \cite{Bo69}.
-However we do not know yet if the continuity assumption for $\Phi$ can be dropped and replaced by weaker conditions like in the symplectic and contact cases.
-To answer these questions it would be necessary to describe the algebraic structure of the graded Lie algebra of infinitesimal automorphisms of the geometric structure as in the symplectic and volume cases \cite{Ba78}.
-A necessary first step in this direction will be describing the extension of Calabi's invariants to the multisymplectic setting.
+However, we do not know yet if the continuity assumption for $\Phi$ can be dropped and replaced by weaker conditions as in the symplectic and contact cases.
+To answer these questions, it would be necessary to describe the algebraic structure of the graded Lie algebra of infinitesimal automorphisms of the geometric structure as in the symplectic and volume cases \cite{Ba78}.
+A necessary first step in this direction will be to describe the extension of Calabi's invariants to the multisymplectic setting.

-We will like to stress that in the analysis of multisymplectic structures beyond the symplectic and volume manifolds, it is necessary to consider not only vector fields, but the graded Lie algebra of infinitesimal automorphisms of arbitrary order.
-Only the Lie subalgebra of derivations of degree zero is related to the group of diffeomorphisms, however derivations of all degrees are needed to characterize the invariants.
-It is also meaningful the fact (that was pointed out in Section 4) that there are ``exceptional'' multisymplectic geometries (i.e., multisymplectic forms) whose group of automorphisms is finite-dimensional.
+We wish to stress that in the analysis of multisymplectic structures beyond the symplectic and volume manifolds, it is necessary to consider not only vector fields, but the graded Lie algebra of infinitesimal automorphisms of arbitrary order.
+Only the Lie subalgebra of derivations of degree zero is related to the group of diffeomorphisms, but derivations of higher degrees are needed to characterize the invariants.